Searching for Anomalies with Foundation Models: Results

-Although the kinematic distribution of the anomalies selected by \textsc{OmniLearned} seems consistent with HH production, only 20-30\% of the events selected by \textsc{OmniLearned} are also selected by the X(bb) tagger, possibly indicating different jet substructure properties.

 Next, we investigate whether an additional observable beyond the leading jet soft drop mass also shows an unexpected distribution.
 In particular, we look at the distribution of the invariant mass of the two leading jets.
 We apply the same fit strategy as before, using the large \textsc{OmniLearned} model to define the anomaly score.
 The results of the fit are shown in Fig.~\ref{fig:large_results_dimass}.
 The dijet mass distribution in the region with high $\tau_{21}$ values shows a smooth distribution while the region where both jets have low $\tau_{21}$ values shows higher fluctuations.
 The HH signal hypothesis improves the description of the data.
 However, we caution that this improvement may be artificial, as the limited HH simulation sample size introduces statistical fluctuations in the signal template which happen to coincide with the data fluctuations.
 Furthermore, in the absence of a genuine resonant process, the dijet invariant mass from HH production is not expected to exhibit localized structures.

-Finally, we carry out a qualitative study of the correlations between the soft drop masses of the two jets, as well as between the leading jet soft drop mass and the dijet invariant mass.
-We use a kernel density estimator (KDE) with a Gaussian kernel to estimate the probability density function (PDF) of the data in the high-anomaly, low $\tau_{21}$, b-tagged region.
-When estimating the joint PDF of the leading jet soft drop mass and the dijet invariant mass, we additionally require the subleading jet soft drop mass to be above 100 GeV.
-Results are shown in in Fig.~\ref{fig:kde}.
+Here is also important to compare with similar methods.
+Particularly, in~\cite{CMS:2024nsz,CMS:2025sch}, several anomaly detection methods are used to search for new physics based on the dijet mass and jet soft drop mass distributions.
+However, none of the anomaly detection methods employed define the anomaly score based on the same categories we use based on different jet substructure signatures.
+While different anomaly score can be sensitive to the same new physics process, we demonstrate that even the same anomaly score, trained on a significantly bigger model, can lead to different anomalous events to be selected.
+Additionally, in~\cite{CMS:2024nsz,CMS:2025sch}, anomalous events are required to have dijet mass above 1455 GeV, which as seem from Fig.~\ref{fig:large_results_dimass}, would reject the majority of the events selected by this work.